ZZ-Cat/CRSFforArduino/README.md

 ### Viewing RC data

 1. Open up the Serial Monitor.
-   - PlatformIO: Click the Serial Monitor tab, configure the port, baud rate & click `Start Monitoring`.
+   - PlatformIO: Click the Serial Monitor tab, configure the port, baud rate and click `Start Monitoring`.
-   - PuTTY: In the configuration, select the `Serial line`, set the `Connection type` to `Serial` & set the `Speed` to your baud rate setting (default is 115200).
+   - PuTTY: In the configuration, select the `Serial line`, set the `Connection type` to `Serial` and set the `Speed` to your baud rate setting (default is 115200).
 Then, click `Open`.
    - Arduino IDE: `Tools ► Serial Monitor` from the menu or `ctrl+shift+m` on your keyboard.
-2. Your RC channel values will be there, & they will change as you move the sticks on your RC handset.
+2. Your RC channel values will be there, and they will change as you move the sticks on your RC handset.

 In the Arduino IDE, if you prefer to use the Serial Plotter, set `USE_SERIAL_PLOTTER` to 1 in `telemetry.ino` before flashing it to your development board.
 Please note: Support for the Serial Plotter is experimental at this stage.